fabioknoedt/YCSlideShowImageView/README.md

 	[_imageView emptyImageArray];

-There are 2 public properties that you can use to customize the animation duration (animationDuration) and the delay between the transitions (animationDelay).
+There are 3 public properties that you can use to customize the animation duration (animationDurationTime), the delay between the transitions (animationDelay) and also the options of the animation (animationOptions).

-	CGFloat animationDuration;
+	CGFloat animationDurationTime;
 	CGFloat animationDelay;
+	UIViewAnimationOptions animationOptions;

 Support
 ------------